nativescript-community/ui-lottie/README.md

-# NativeScript-Nativescript-lottie
+# NativeScript-lottie
-NativeScript plugin to expose native Lottie library
+NativeScript plugin to expose Airbnb Lottie library

 Fill in a little about your plugin!